SNAFU Society of Unexpected Spectacles

 festival in Victoria

-A dozen theatre companies, from Victoria to Paris, will perform ten-minute shows in various spaces around the Galloping Goose trail, Songhees Park, and Songhees Walkway.
+A dozen theatre companies, from Victoria to Paris, perform ten-minute shows in various spaces around the Galloping Goose trail, Songhees Park, and Songhees Walkway.

 Picture